 - 1 teaspoon of salt

-- 1 tsp. tamarind paste (or substitute 2 Tbsp. tamarind paste with freshly-squeezed lemon juice)
+- 1 teaspoon of tamarind paste (or substitute 2 tablespoons of tamarind paste with freshly-squeezed lemon juice)

 - 10 to 15 curry leaves

-- 2 Tbsp. fresh cilantro leaves, finely chopped
+- 2 tablespoons of fresh cilantro leaves, finely chopped

 - Separately dry-roast coriander seeds, cumin seeds, and whole black peppercorns in a saucepan on medium flame until brown.
 Stir continuously.